armory/docs/content/en/borealis/architecture-borealis.md

 Project Borealis uses Armory's hosted cloud services to power deployments in Kubernetes clusters.

 When you start a deployment, Project Borealis processes your deployment request and generates CRDs that then get used to execute the deployment.
-Project Borealis triggers Kubernetes infrastructure changes using Armory Cloud’s bidirectional link that the RNA maintains.
-The RNA creates the generated CRDs in your Kubernetes cluster to trigger changes.
+Project Borealis triggers Kubernetes infrastructure changes using Armory Cloud’s bidirectional link to the target cluster that the RNA maintains.
+The RNA creates the generated CRDs in your Kubernetes cluster for the changes.

 You can track the status of a deployment in the Borealis CLI or the Status UI.